KeyanSong/431-2018/slides/class02/README.md

 Class 2 slides are available in [PDF format](https://github.com/THOMASELOVE/431-2018/blob/master/slides/class02/431_class-02-slides_2018.pdf), as well as in [R Markdown](https://raw.githubusercontent.com/THOMASELOVE/431-2018/master/slides/class02/431_class-02-slides_2018.Rmd).

 Class 2 audio files will be posted here after class.
 The Class 1 audio recording [is available on the Class 01 page](https://github.com/THOMASELOVE/431-2018/tree/master/slides/class01).
+Thanks to Alyssa and Clara for recording the session and getting the results to me.
+I expect we'll be able to continue providing this service throughout the course.

 - Get help at any time by emailing **431-help at case dot edu**.
 - The main web site for this course is https://github.com/THOMASELOVE/431-2018.